Marko Mitrović (footballer, born 1978): Coaching career

 Some players were promoted to Serbia National Team like Sergej Milinković-Savić, Nemanja Maksimović, Marko Grujić, Luka Jović, Andrija Živković, Miloš Veljković, Predrag Rajković, Mijat Gaćinović.

-In summer 2013 he was in charge for Red Star Belgrade Youth Academy U-15 and U-16 Team.
-He won the First place in the season 2013/14 in Serbian U-15 League.
-Players like Luka Ilić, Dejan Joveljić, Aleksa Terzić, Vladan Djekic and others were part of that generation and Mitrović had an important role in their selection and development.
+In summer 2013, Mitrović was in charge for the Red Star Belgrade Youth Academy U-15 and U-16 Team.
+He won first place in the 2013/14 season of the Serbian U-15 League.
+Players like Luka Ilić, Dejan Joveljić, Aleksa Terzić, Vladan Djekic and others were part of this generation, and Mitrović had an important role in their selection and development.

-From December 2014 to December 2015 he was the head coach of Serbia U-15 national team.
-Some players were promoted to Serbia national team like Sergej Milinković-Savić, Nemanja Maksimović, Marko Grujić, Luka Jović, Andrija Živković, Miloš Veljković, Predrag Rajković, and Mijat Gaćinović.
+From December 2014 to December 2015, Mitrović was the head coach of Serbia U-15 national team.
+Players promoted to the Serbia senior team from this side included Sergej Milinković-Savić, Nemanja Maksimović, Marko Grujić, Luka Jović, Andrija Živković, Miloš Veljković, Predrag Rajković, and Mijat Gaćinović.

-In January 2016 he was signed by Chicago Fire FC (MLS) as an assistant coach with Veljko Paunović as a head coach.
-He spent 4 years with the Chicago Fire, from January 2016 to November 2019.
+In January 2016, Mitrović was signed by MLS side Chicago Fire FC as an assistant coach, with Veljko Paunović as a head coach.
+He spent four years with the Chicago Fire, from January 2016 to November 2019.

-In August 2017, he was assistant coach for MLS ALL Star Team vs Real Madrid.
+In August 2017, Mitrović was assistant coach for the MLS All-Star Team vs Real Madrid.

-During his time with the Chicago Fire he had a chance to work with many national team players such as: Bastian Schweinsteiger, Nicolás Gaitán, Aleksandar Katai, Nemanja Nikolić, David Accam, Dax McCarty, Djordje Mihailovic, Przemysław Frankowski, Francisco Calvo, Nicolas Hasler, Cristian Martínez, and Răzvan Cociș.
+During his time with the Chicago Fire, Mitrović had a chance to work with many national team players such as Bastian Schweinsteiger, Nicolás Gaitán, Aleksandar Katai, Nemanja Nikolić, David Accam, Dax McCarty, Djordje Mihailovic, Przemysław Frankowski, Francisco Calvo, Nicolas Hasler, Cristian Martínez, and Răzvan Cociș.

-In September 2023, he was named head coach of the United States U-23 for the 2024 Summer Olympics.
-After guiding the U.S. to the quarterfinals, he moved to a new position within U.S. Soccer, becoming the national U-20 coach ahead of the 2025 FIFA U-20 World Cup.
+In September 2023, Mitrović was named head coach of the United States under-23 team for the 2024 Summer Olympics.
+After guiding the team to the quarter-finals, he moved to a new position within U.S. Soccer, becoming the national U-20 coach ahead of the 2025 FIFA U-20 World Cup.

+New England Revolution

-On November 2, 2025, Mitrovic was named the head coach of Major League Soccer's New England Revolution.
+On 7 November 2025, Mitrovic was named the head coach of Major League Soccer's New England Revolution.
+He recorded his first win as Revolution manager on 15 March, a 6-1 victory over the Colorado Rapids.